blund/alan/README.md

 turing example.tur 10     // on linux/macos
 ```
 Just change the makefile to fit your needs, for instance if you want to use a different compiler.

-## TODO
-- Test compiling and running on linux to ensure everything works as intended.
-- Set up some tests to verify that things work as intended.
-- More examples!
-I add the sqrt(2)/2 example from the book, perhaps add a folder just for examples.
-- Interactive running would be fun.
-Like manually moving forward in the exeuction, seeing the branch being executed, the tape moving..
-- Uh oh!
-The tape is a piece of memory.
-This means that it is very much _not_ infinite in either direction.
-I will have to see if I can find a reasonable way to move backwards in memory, perhaps allocating more memory dynamically..
-We will see.
-- Emoji support???